 Coconut Almond Cake with Raspberry-Lime Curd FillingPhoto Credit : Heath Robbins

 Rich with almonds and coconut and incredibly moist, this three-layer cake is a true show-stopper.
 It takes time to make, but it’s well worth the effort.
-In fact, it’s so good that Yankee lifestyle editor Amy Traverso chose a variation of it as her wedding cake.
+In fact, this coconut almond cake is so good that Yankee senior food editor Amy Traverso chose a variation of it as her wedding cake.

-Lightly grease and f lour three 9x12-inch cake pans; set aside.
+Lightly grease and flour three 9×12-inch cake pans; set aside.
 Adjust oven rack to the center and preheat to 350°.

 Sift together flour, baking soda, and salt; set aside.

 With an electric mixer on medium speed, cream butter and sugar, scraping bowl and beaters occasionally, until there are no lumps and mixture is light and fluffy, 4-6 minutes.